Southern theater of the American Revolutionary War: The Carolinas

 Crucial in any British attempt to gain control of the South was the possession of a port to bring in supplies and men.
 To this end, the British organized an expedition to establish a strong post somewhere in the southern colonies and sent military leaders to recruit Loyalists in North Carolina.
 The expedition's departure from Europe was significantly delayed, and the Loyalist force that was recruited to meet it was decisively defeated in the Battle of Moore's Creek Bridge in late February 1776.
-When General Henry Clinton arrived at Cape Fear in May, he found conditions there unsuitable for a strong post.
+When General Sir Henry Clinton arrived at Cape Fear in May, he found conditions there unsuitable for a strong post.
 Scouting by the Royal Navy identified Charleston, whose defenses were unfinished and seemed vulnerable, as a more suitable location.
 In June 1776, Clinton and Admiral Sir Peter Parker led an assault on Fort Sullivan, which guarded the Charleston harbor.

 Clinton had failed to order a complete reconnaissance of the area.
 His 2,200 men force was landed on Long Island (adjacent to Sullivan's Island on which the fort was positioned), and they found the channel dividing the two islands too deep to ford.
 Instead of re-embarking on his boats, he relied on the expedition's naval forces to reduce the fort, which became known after the war as Fort Moultrie.
 However, the firepower of the British ships was unable to make an impression on the spongy palmetto logs that formed the majority of the fort's defenses, and the bombardment failed in its objective.
 It was a humiliating failure, and Clinton called off his campaign in the Carolinas.
 Clinton and Parker argued after the engagement, each blaming the other for the failure of the assault.
 It is debated that the South was lost by this failure to take Charleston in 1776, as it left the Loyalists unsupported for three years, while allowing the port of Charleston to serve the American cause until 1780.